 About Cadillac CT5

-The CT5 is an upcoming luxury sedan from GM's Cadillac brand.
+The CT5 is a new luxury sedan from GM's Cadillac brand.
 The model will replace both the ATS and CTS Sedans in the future Cadillac product portfolio.
-The vehicle will be larger than the ATS yet slightly smaller than the CTS.
-The CT5 will be positioned as a D-segment offering that's slightly larger than the BMW 3/4 Series and Mercedes-Benz C-Class segment stalwarts.
+The vehicle will be larger than the ATS yet slightly smaller than the CTS, and positioned as a D-segment offering that's slightly larger than the BMW 3/4 Series and Mercedes-Benz C-Class segment stalwarts.

 The traditional four-door sedan body styles for the CT5 is a shoe-in.
 A two-door coupe is possible.
-A convertible is less of a possibility, but we hear that a wagon is out of the question thanks to consumers' ongoing love affair with crossovers that essentially render wagons useless.
+A convertible is less of a possibility, and a wagon is out of the question thanks to consumers' ongoing love affair with crossovers.

-Look for the CT5 to launch in North America in the first half of the 2019 calendar year as a 2020 model year.
-A China launch might come before that.
+The Cadillac CT5 will launch in North America in the third or fourth quarter of the 2019 calendar year as a 2020 model year.
+A China launch is expected to take place in the second or third quarter of 2019.

 The CT5 will be built at the following plants: